 Simplified expenses is a scheme set up by HMRC.
 It lets those registered as self-employed claim for certain expenses using flat rate amounts set by them, instead of rather than the actual amounts.
 It’s useful because it avoids the need to keep receipts and creates fairness amongst the sole trader community when it comes to expenses that can be more tricky.
 Only 3 types of business expenses are included in the simplified expenses scheme:

 - Business mileage when you use your personal vehicle;

-- Working from home;
+- Home office if you work from home;

 - Living in your business premises.

 2. Who is Eligible to Use Simplified Expenses?

 Simplified expenses are only available to people who are: